cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 ---
 title: Get an external GUI
 order: 24
-description: Find a Checkers GUI before you integrate with CosmJs
+description: Find a Checkers GUI before you integrate with CosmJS
 tag: deep-dive
 ---